 General conditions of service

-performed are subject to the following scheme of remuneration and are subject to the standard terms of business, standard terms of service below.
+performed are subject to the following scheme of remuneration and standard terms of service.

 Scheme of remuneration